Fraunhofer-AISEC/cmc/README.md

 The *cmcd* requires a JSON configuration file with the following information:
 - **provServerAddr**: The URL of the provisioning server (e.g. http://127.0.0.1.9000/).
-The server serves two purposes: 1) It verifies that the TPM keys were generated on a genuine TPM via EK certificates 2) it optionally provides the meta-data (manifests and descriptions) for the connector (*cmcd* command line argument *--fetch-metadata*)
+The server serves two purposes: 1) It verifies that the TPM keys were generated on a genuine TPM via EK certificates 2) it optionally provides the meta-data (manifests and descriptions) for the device (*cmcd* command line argument *--fetch-metadata*)
-- **serverPath**: The HTTP server path for the individual connector (e.g. **data-connector0** if the full path is "http://127.0.0.1:9000/data-connector0").
-This configuration is optional and only required if the meta-data files shall be retrieved via the config server (*cmcd* command line argument *--fetch-metadata*)
+- **serverPath**: The HTTP server path for the individual device (e.g. `drtm-example` if the full path is `http://127.0.0.1:9000/drtm-example`).
+This configuration is optional and only required if the meta-data files shall be retrieved via the config server (*cmcd* command line argument `--fetch-metadata`)
 - **localPath**: the local path to store the meta-data and internal files.
 In a local setup, all manifests and descriptions must be placed in this folder.
 If the provisioning server is used for the meta-data (*cmcd* command line argument *--fetch-metadata*), the *cmcd* will store those files